-The last 2 years have seen a great deal of discussion about learning experience platforms – sometimes known as LEP, but we often see and tend to prefer the term LXP used by Josh Bersin and several others.
+The last few years have seen a great deal of discussion about learning experience platforms – sometimes known as LEP, but we often see and tend to prefer the term LXP used by Josh Bersin and several others.
 Here we summarise the key differences between a learning management system and learning experience platform, then delve into the top LXP solutions on the market.

 What is an LXP?